stefanwalther/sense-navigation/README.md

 	* See instructions [how to import an extension on Qlik Sense Server](http://help.qlik.com/sense/2.0/en-US/online/#../Subsystems/ManagementConsole/Content/import-extensions.htm)

 ### You are already using an **sense-navigation** version 0.x?

+* I have unfortunately bad news: Version 0.x of **sense-navigation** does not seamlessly upgrade to version v1.x of **sense-navigation**!
+* If you upgrade to v1.x, you will have to
+  * First install new new version of **sense-navigation**.
+  * Delete existing old instances of **sense-navigation**.
+  * Add it again to your sheets and apply the previous configurations.

 ## Configuration
 Drag & drop the object onto a sheet (as you would do it with any other native object or visualization extension).